cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 #### Response body

--   **indexes**: Array of indeces
-    -   **ddoc**: ID of the design document the index belongs to.
-This ID can be used to retrieve the design document containing the index with a `GET` request to `/db/ddoc`, where `ddoc` is the value of this field.
-    -   **name**: Name of the index.
-    -   **type**: Type of the index.
-Currently "json" is the only supported type.
-    -   **def**: Definition of the index, containing the indexed fields and the sort order, i.e. ascending or descending.

-An example of a response body with two indexes:
+> An example of a response body with two indexes

 ```json
 {